sjauijn/alpharemote-ILCE-6400-HAOS/README.md

 - **Self-timer** — set a delay (1–60s) and fire the shutter after it counts down, same as the self-timer in the reference app
 - **Binary sensor** — Recording status
-- **Pairing from the UI** — Home Assistant bonds with the camera over Bluetooth right from the config flow, no `bluetoothctl`/SSH needed

 There is no "focus mode" control (AF-S/AF-C/MF) because the camera does not expose that switch over Bluetooth — only AF-On and manual focus near/far